4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 There are a few things to do in Tangalle, including the nearby Hoo-maniya blowhole and the rock temples of Mulkirigala.

-I would recommend using your time here to relax, swim and get some rest though.
-It’s got real zen-like vibes here that are perfect for switching off.
+I recommend using your time here to relax, swim, and rest.
+It has real zen-like vibes that are perfect for switching off.

 Sri Lanka itinerary | 4 week travel guide